jhonnsalenss/mosquitto/README.md

 Message publish from client2 to client1
 ## Notes
-Check ip, in a terminal window
+Check <ip-broker>, in a terminal window

 ```sh
 $ docker inspect -f "{{ .NetworkSettings.IPAddress }}" mosquitto-broker